Prisoners of War

 ROE, Alfred John

-Patty Officer Alfred Roe was one of the raiding party at Kopervik, Norway.
-He was captured and later died of typhus at Belsen Concentration Camp having been transferred there from Sachsenhausen.
+Petty Officer Alfred Roe was one of the raiding party at Kopervik, Norway.
+He was captured and later died of typhus at Belsen Concentration Camp after transfer from Sachsenhausen.
 Husband of Dorothy Elizabeth Roe, of Manor Park, Slough, Buckinghamshire.

 ROLFE, Charles Kenneth